Patterns of Autistic Traits Within Families: Grandparents Study

 To participate in the Grandparents Study, please click to button below:

-For the Participant Inforamtion form, please click here.
+For the Participant Information form, please click here.

 What is the purpose of this study?

 The first purpose of the study is to measure patterns of autistic traits across generations within a family.
-This is being studied in order to improve our ability to predict risk for ASD in young children.
+This is being studied in order to improve our standards for the timing and quality of early interventions in children with ASD and/or with social-communication differences.
 The second purpose of this study is to investigate the experiences of grand-parenting in the context of ASD in their family, a topic that is important in understanding families holistically.

 It is our hope that this information will help improve standards for the timing and quality of early interventions in children with ASD and/or at risk of ASD.